 - Orange juice

-We hope this guide has given you some useful tips on how to maintain a nutritious diet for a healthier lifestyle.
+We hope this guide has given you some useful tips on how to maintain a healthy diet for a healthier lifestyle.
 The key is to make small changes to your diet in order to notice a difference in your general health and well-being.